-- (b) the total of valid demand forecasts submitted by all Market Participants; - (c) the quantities scheduled in the relevant previously published operating schedule; - (d) accredited controllable quantities for Market Participants; - (e) any demand forecast override applied by AEMO in accordance with the gas scheduling procedures; - (f) any supply or demand point constraints applied by AEMO in accordance with the gas scheduling procedures; - (g) the estimated linepack (in GJ) at the beginning of the scheduling horizon; - (h) the linepack target (in GJ) for the end of the gas day as defined by AEMO in accordance with the gas scheduling procedures; - (i) any other inputs or assumptions specified for that purpose in the gas scheduling procedures. - (4) The inputs and assumptions set out in subrule (3) must be applied by AEMO in an optimisation program in which valid bids submitted by Market Participants are used to produce pricing schedules that specify injections and withdrawals of gas to be made in each gas day in a way that minimises the cost of satisfying the expected demand for gas in that gas day and for the purpose of doing so, AEMO must not take into account any transmission constraints affecting the transportation of gas in the declared transmission system during that gas day. - (5) The pricing schedules for a gas day determine: - (a) the market price for that gas day and updates to that market price during that gas day; - (b) the quantities of gas that each Market Participant would have been scheduled to inject and/or withdraw in the gas day on the basis of the inputs and assumptions applied under subrule (3). - (6) The market price must not be revised when an operating schedule for the current gas day is revised on that day under rule 215(4) at times other than the standard scheduling times. - (7) Market prices must not be adjusted in respect of an unintended scheduling result.
+- (b) the total of valid demand forecasts submitted by all Market Participants; - (c) the quantities scheduled in the relevant previously published operating schedule; - (d) accredited controllable quantities for Market Participants; - (e) any demand forecast override applied by AEMO in accordance with the gas scheduling procedures; - (f) any supply or demand point constraints applied by AEMO in accordance with the gas scheduling procedures; - (g) the estimated linepack (in GJ) at the beginning of the scheduling horizon; - (h) the linepack target (in GJ) for the end of the gas day as defined by AEMO in accordance with the gas scheduling procedures; - (i) any other inputs or assumptions specified for that purpose in the gas scheduling procedures. - (4) The inputs and assumptions set out in subrule (3) must be applied by AEMO to produce pricing schedules that specify injections and withdrawals of gas to be made in each gas day in a way that minimises the cost of satisfying the expected demand for gas in that gas day and for the purpose of doing so, AEMO must: - (a) take into account any transmission constraints affecting withdrawals of gas at system withdrawal points in the declared transmission system at which withdrawal bids may be made during that gas day; and - (b) not take into account any transmission constraints affecting injections of gas in the declared transmission system during that gas day. - (5) The pricing schedules for a gas day determine: - (a) the market price for that gas day and updates to that market price during that gas day; - (b) the quantities of gas that each Market Participant would have been scheduled to inject and/or withdraw in the gas day on the basis of the inputs and assumptions applied under subrule (3). - (6) The market price must not be revised when an operating schedule for the current gas day is revised on that day under rule 215(4) at times other than the standard scheduling times. - (7) Market prices must not be adjusted in respect of an unintended scheduling result.